-Gas

-Repair category 1

-Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered inspector/tradesman.
+Gas Repair category 1 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+We have been advised by the vendor that there is a recent gas safety certificate available and this should be obtained prior to purchase.

-F Water, plumbing and bathroom fittings

-Repair category 1

-Notes We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+The cold water rising main was not fully inspectable.
+Discolouration was noted to sections of the sealant to the shower and future remedial works should be anticipated.